-This part of report provides a focus on part time and unemployed labor force in terms of how their educational attainment and prior occupational background matches projected annual job openings.
+The report provides a focus on part time and unemployment workers in terms of how their educational attainment and prior occupational background matches projected annual job openings.
+This part of the analysis addresses the underutilized segments of the Merced County workforce.
 Figure 9 reproduces the major categories of job openings listed earlier in Table 8.
 The largest numbers of openings are in lower skilled occupations such as farming, food service, sales and administrative office occupations.
-However, significant number so openings are also projected in education, production, healthcare practitioners and personal care services, which are followed closely by management and healthcare positions.
+However, significant number so openings are also projected in education, production, and installation and maintenance mechanics, which followed closely by management and healthcare positions.
 Comparing these categories to the availability of currently unemployed and part time workers in Figure 10, there are substantial numbers of workers who would seemingly be available to fill these positions.
-However, they may need training to help upgrade their skill sets or they may need other services to help them be available for full time employment.
+However, they may need training to help upgrade their sill sets or they may need other services to help them be available for full time employment.